 Transfer SQL Server Tables with Data Using Transfer SQL Server Objects Task in SSIS

 If you observe the below screenshot, We have one Empty Database (TRANSFERDBTASKS).
-In this example, we are going to transfer few tables along with data from [Adventure Works DW 2014] database to [TRANSFER DB TASKS] Database using Transfer SQL Server Object Task in SSIS.
+In this example, we are going to transfer a few tables along with data from [Adventure Works DW 2014] database to [TRANSFER DB TASKS] Database using Transfer SQL Server Object Task in SSIS.

 STEP 1: Open BIDS and Drag and drop the Transfer SQL Server Objects Task from the toolbox to control flow.